12 missing from capsized ship after 6 rescued off Louisiana - WTMJ

 The initial storm system was followed by a low-pressure system called a wake low, which amplified the winds and made them last longer, Grigsby said.
 “It was the strongest wake low I’ve seen in almost 18 years here,” he said.

-Capt.
-Aaron Callais said the bad weather started with small, quickly dissipating waterspouts that buffeted his father’s shrimp boat, the Ramblin’ Cajun.
+Shrimp boat captain Aaron Callais said the bad weather started with small, quickly dissipating waterspouts that buffeted his father’s boat, the Ramblin’ Cajun.

 “There was nothing we could do.
 One minute we were facing north, the next south, then east and west,” he said.
 “Things were flying in the cabin.’

-Callais posted video on Facebook of wind battering the boat as he talked to friends and family, including his dad, “letting him know the situation, that it wasn’t looking good.
+Callais posted video on Facebook of wind battering the boat as he talked to friends and family on the phone, including his dad, “letting him know the situation, that it wasn’t looking good.
 We didn’t know if we were going to make it out.”

 The length of the capsized vessel has been corrected; it has a beam of 129 feet, not 265 feet.